Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 A ‘peril of the sea’ is regarded as a sea event that causes unavoidable damage.
-This means that a competent carrier would have been unable to prevent the damage caused.
-The Supreme Court has set a high threshold for bad weather to be considered a valid peril of the sea.
+This means that a competent carrier would not reasonably have been able to prevent the damage caused by the event.
+The Supreme Court has set a high threshold for bad weather to give rise to a valid perils of the sea defence.

-Pursuant to Article 8:383(1) of the Civil Code, in the case of carriage under a bill of lading, neither the carrier nor the ship will be liable for loss or damage arising or resulting from unseaworthiness unless caused by a want of due diligence on the part of the carrier to ensure that:
+Pursuant to Article 8:383(1) of the Civil Code, in the case of carriage under a bill of lading, neither the carrier nor the ship is liable for loss or damage arising or resulting from the vessel’s unseaworthiness, unless caused by a want of due diligence on the part of the carrier to ensure that:

 - the ship is seaworthy and properly manned, equipped and supplied; and

 - the holds, refrigerating and cool chambers and all other parts of the ship in which goods are carried are fit and safe for their reception, carriage and preservation in accordance with Article 8:381(1) of the Civil Code.

 Other defences that a carrier can invoke, regardless of whether a bill of lading has been issued, can be found in Article 8:383(2) of the Civil Code, which is a Dutch translation of Article IV(2) of the Hague-Visby Rules and covers navigation errors, fires, perils of the sea, acts of God, inherent vice and force majeure..